go to CAS TEE Committee Mission

 Richard Kalb, CAS Student Affairs, ex-officio

-The committee's recommendations on equivalencies for TEE courses allows for faculty innovation while maintaining the traditional CAS educational standards.
+In Fall 2019, the TEE Committee made recommendations on equivalencies for TEE courses allows for faculty innovation while maintaining the traditional CAS educational standards.
 The use of technology has transformative potential, so these guidelines provide much freedom while requiring justification on the basis of pedagogical goals.
 See the suggested guidelines and additions to the course proposal form in the TEE Committee Fall 2019 Report.

 Proposal of new courses, instructor preparation, and support resources.
 The committee has recommended that instructors intending to develop technology enhanced courses be provided with support at all stages: